How to teach an old (or young !) dog new tricks

 A bow can be the perfect trick to end with after showing off all your dog’s new tricks.
 To “take a bow,” your dog will lean down on its front elbows, chest touching the ground.
 Your dog’s rear end will stay up in the air.

 3. Some dogs find this position tricky to begin with.
-If your dog is having trouble understanding, try placing one arm underneath the stomach to keep its rear end in the air, and use your other hand with the treat to entice the dog down.
+If your dog is having trouble understanding, try placing one arm underneath the stomach to keep their rear end in the air, and use your other hand with the treat to entice the dog down.
 Repeat this process until your dog understands the desired movement.

 4. Keep your dog in the bow, and then use the treat to entice it up to a standing position again.
 Say, “Yes!” or use a clicker, and give the treat.